dherik/ddd-golang-project/README.md

 ## Introduction

-Welcome to DDD Go Project, a dynamic project built with Go programming language.
-This initiative is driven by a passion for DDD (Domain Driven Design), Go and test automation.
+Welcome to the DDD Go Project, a dynamic project built with the Go programming language.
+This initiative is driven by a passion for DDD (Domain-Driven Design), Go, and test automation.

-The code still have a lot of small issues and new things to implement.
+The code still has a lot of small issues and new things to implement.
 You can check the [Backlog of the project](https://github.com/users/dherik/projects/1) to follow what's comming up.

 ## How to run

 You can run the project using:
-- The Docker Compose;
+- Docker Compose;
 - Using the `make` command and initializing just the database (also with Docker Compose).
-This method it's easier to debug the application.
+This method is easier to debug the application.

 Both methods are explained below.